mackorone/mms/doc/README.md

 	C:\Users\Kyle\Desktop\openGL\freeglut\include

+	Click "Apply".

-11) Under Linker - Input: Add the following:
+11) Under Linker - Input - Additional Dependencies: Add the following:

 	freeglut.lib

 	glew32.lib

+	Click "Apply".

+12) Place glew.dll and freeglut.dll inside the src folder.

-12) In the 'Solution Explorer' right click 'Resource Files' and select Add -> Existing Item.
+13) In the 'Solution Explorer' right click 'Resource Files' and select Add -> Existing Item.
 Select mms\res\parameters.xml.
 This allows for easy access to the parameters file.

-13) To build the project select Build -> Build Solution or just run it and you will be prompted if you want to build the changed project
+14) To build the project select Build -> Build Solution or just run it and you will be prompted if you want to build the changed project

-14) To run the program select Debug -> Start Without Debugging
+15) To run the program select Debug -> Start Without Debugging

 -------------------------------------------------------------------------------